top of page

 I recently read the local newspaper article about the American Dream: Panetta Institute survey reports college students believe less in the American Dream

-The survey results, gathered from 809 college students across the nation, highlighted concerns about the cost of living and the state of American democracy.
-A significant 75% of these students believe it will be harder for them to achieve a better life than their parents and realize the American Dream (Valadez, Monterey Herald, 2025).
+The survey results, gathered from 809 college students across the nation, highlighted several concerns.
+Students are worried about the cost of living and the state of American democracy.
+A staggering 75% believe it will be harder for them to achieve a better life than their parents and realize the American Dream (Valadez, Monterey Herald, 2025).

 The 25th Youth Civic Engagement Survey (Graph: Hart Research and the Panetta Institute for Public Policy)